 General Description of the Melammu Database

-This database contains documented links between the civilizations of Ancient Mesopotamia (Assyria and Babylonia, both of which were the intellectual heirs of more ancient Sumer) and later civilizations that show the continuity of religion, political systems, art and iconography, literature, and other cultural and social phenomena as a result of both direct influence and of cultural diffusion.
+This database contains documented links between the civilizations of Ancient Mesopotamia (Assyria, Babylonia and Sumer) and contemporary and later civilizations that show the impact and continuity of religion, political systems, art and iconography, literature, and other cultural and social phenomena as a result of both direct influence and of cultural diffusion.

 Each entry consists of the following fields:

 ||Topics related to the database, taken from the hierarchical list of topics.
 Contributors are free to add new topics to the list.

 ||Words or phrases that (very) shortly summarize the entry (e.g., "omens - astrology - Greece", or "immortality").
 Cf. the list of keywords that have been used so far.
 Contributors are free to create new keywords.

 ||The period(s) to which the entry refers (e.g., "11th century AD", or "Neo-Assyrian Empire").
 Cf. the list of periods that have been mentioned so far.
 Contributors are free to include periods that are not yet listed.

 ||Means through which the information of the entry has reached modern times (e.g., "Old Testament", or "Indian culture").
 Cf. the list of channels that have been mentioned so far.
 Contributors are free to include channels that are not yet listed.